daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 ## 1.2 Vietnamese alphabet
 ![alphabet.png](./Image/alphabet.png)
 The Vietnamese alphabet, also known as the Quốc ngữ script, stands as the official writing system of Vietnam, reflecting the linguistic and cultural heritage of the country.
 This unique script, unlike many other East Asian writing systems, is based on the Latin alphabet, showcasing the influence of Western linguistic traditions in Vietnam’s language development.
 The alphabet consists of 29 letters, including 14 consonants and 15 vowels.
-Each letter has a unique sound, and it is essential to know how to pronounce them correctly in order to speak and read Vietnamese fluently ([Check TVO here](https://www.tiengvietoi.com/post/vietnamese-alphabet-pronunciation-a-brief-introduction/)).
+Each letter has a unique sound, and it is essential to know how to pronounce them correctly in order to speak and read Vietnamese fluently.

 ### 1.3 How to learn the alphabet
 ### Step 1: the chart